meltano/meltano/docs/src/handbook/docs/src/handbook/operations/README.md

 ### Upcoming Family and Friends Days

-* 2021-08-20 - The first Meltano Family & Friends Day
+* 2021-08-20 - The first Meltano Family & Friends Day!
 * 2021-09-17
 * 2021-10-15
 * 2021-11-24

 These dates are tracked in the [Team Meetings Calendar](/handbook/#calendars).
-Meltano employees should mark these days off using [PTO by Roots](/handbook/tech-stack/#pto-by-roots).
+Meltano team members should mark these days off using [PTO by Roots](/handbook/tech-stack/#pto-by-roots).

 In line with our Paid Time Off policy, we encourage Meltano team members to continue to take additional days off, as needed.
 Family and Friends Day is a reminder to do this.